LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: LLM Brain Rot Hypothesis

 \subsection{Main Results: Junk Intervention and Cognitive Declines Are Associated}

-\textbf{Junk Intervention Effectively Results in Cognitive Decline.} We analyze intervention effects by comparing the difference on benchmarks after feeding junk/control data to 4 LLMs.
+\textbf{Junk Intervention Is Associated with Cognitive Decline.} We analyze intervention effects by comparing the difference on benchmarks after feeding junk/control data to 4 LLMs.
 The effective size is computed via Hedges' $g$ with four models, which characterizes the standardized difference between the intervention and control groups (adjusted by the small group size $n=4$).
 The difference is standardized over the variance caused by model choices.
 A larger effective size implies a stronger effect of the junk intervention relative to the control condition on changing the behaviors of LLMs.
 Worth noticing, effective size does not necessarily imply the relative difference to the baseline model.
 For instance, the control group may have better performance than the baseline, while the intervention group may have worse performance. \\ Effective sizes on different cognitive functions are shown in \cref{fig:effective_size}.
 Both M1 and M2 have non-trivial effects (Hedges' $g>0.3$) on the reasoning and long-context capabilities.
-But the junk content operationalized by engagement degree (M1) damages the functional cognitions (reasoning or long-context) and safety more significantly.
+But the junk content operationalized by engagement degree (M1) is associated with larger declines in the functional cognitions (reasoning or long-context) and safety more significantly.
 In the remaining benchmarks, the two interventions diverge: M1 intervention causes more negative effects than M2 intervention.
-Specifically, M1 gives rise to safety risks, two bad personalities (narcissism and psychopathy), when lowering agreeableness.
-Besides the bad effects, the positive ones can emerge with increased agreeableness, extroversion, and openness, particularly under M2.
-The significant divergence between M1 and M2 implies that engagement degree (M1) is not a proxy for the semantic quality (M2) but a new dimension in quality.
+Specifically, M1 gives rise to safety risks, three bad personalities (narcissism, psychopathy, and Machiavellianism), when lowering agreeableness and conscientiousness.
+Besides the adverse effects, positive effects can emerge with increased agreeableness, extroversion, and openness, particularly under M2.
+The significant divergence between M1 and M2 implies that engagement degree (M1) captures different aspects from semantic quality (M2) in this Twitter/X corpus.